r-raymond/epdfphron/README.md

 # epdfphron
-Epdfphron - The shepherd of your opened pdfs
+Epdfphron - The shepherd of your open pdfs

-Have you ever worried to restart your computer because of the currently opened documents?
+Have you ever worried to restart your computer because of the currently open documents?
 Fear no longer, for Epdfphron is here!

 Epdfphron is a small haskell script that manages pdf (djvu, ...) sessions.
 It

- * Shows all currently opened pdfs.
+ * Shows all currently open pdfs.
 See subcommand `status`.
- * Saves all currently opened pdfs to a session file.
-Also makes backups of files that reside in the temp directory (E.g. if you opened a pdf directly after downloading without saving it).
+ * Saves all currently open pdfs to a session file.
+Also makes backups of files that reside in the temp directory (E.g. if you open a pdf directly after downloading without saving it).
 See subcommand `save`
  * Shows all saved sessions.
 See subcommand `show`
  * Loads a saved session.
 See subcommand `load`.
 Note that for this to work, you